-8.1 Troubleshooting Power Problems
+8.1 TROUBLESHOOTING POWER PROBLEMS

-Do either of the two front panel Detect / Fail LEDs turn ON (Green) when the detector is powered up and a vehicle is over one of the loops connected to the detector?
+Do either of the two front panel Detect / Fail LEDs turn ON (Red) when the detector is powered up and a vehicle is over one of the loops connected to the detector?

-- NO, Do any of the detectors in the rack do anything when powered up and a vehicle is over one of the loops connected to any of the detectors?
+NO, Do any of the detectors in the rack do anything when powered up and a vehicle is over one of the loops connected to any of the detectors?
 NO, Check Power Supply voltage.
 Is it greater than 10.8 VDC and less than 30 VDC?
 NO, Unplug all devices that are connected to the Power Supply.
 Check the Power Supply voltage again.
-Is it greater than 10.8 VDC and less than 30 VDC?

-NO, Replace the Power Supply.
+Is it greater than 10.8 VDC and less than 30 VDC? ► NO, Replace the Power Supply.
 YES, Reconnect the unplugged devices, one at a time, until the voltage is no longer valid.
 Replace the device that, when plugged in, causes the Power Supply voltage to be invalid.
-Can all devices be plugged in at the same time and work correctly?

-NO, Power Supply is defective or under rated for the number of units connected to the power supply.
-Replace with an appropriate unit.

-YES, Replaced device was defective.

-YES, Swap the detector with a working detector elsewhere in the rack.
-Did the problem follow the detector? - NO, The slot is defective.
-Confirm correct wiring of the slot and that the edge connector is not defective or damaged. - ► YES, The swapped unit is defective.
-Replace the unit. - → YES, Probably not a power related problem.
+Can all devices be plugged in at the same time and work correctly? - NO, Power Supply is defective or under rated for the number of units connected to the power supply.
+Replace with an appropiate unit.
+YES, Replaced device was defective. ► YES, Wiring from Power Supply to rack is incorrect or defective. ► YES, Swap the detector with a working detector elsewhere in the rack.
+Did the problem follow the detector? ► NO, The slot is defective.
+Confirm correct wiring of the slot and that the edge connector is not defective or damaged. ► YES, The swapped unit is defective.
+Replace the unit. ➤ YES, Probably not a power related problem.

-8.2 Troubleshooting Loop Fail Problems
+8.2 TROUBLESHOOTING LOOP FAIL PROBLEMS

-Does either of the two front panel Detect / Fail LEDs show a Loop Failure indication (ON Red or one Hz flash rate
+Does either of the two front panel Detect / Fail LEDs show a Loop Failure indication (flash rate (Red) of three 50 millisecond flashes followed by a single 700 millisecond flash)?